 historical violence database

-Data in WORD, EXCEL and Comma-separated Variable Files:
+Data files in Comma-separated Variable file